| | Because in our 12 months in government we set an

 fears.
 Such unfounded fears have prevented the Fijian people from

 realising the full value and potential of their land assets.
+The indigenous Fijian must realise that while emotional

 attachment to land is understandable, it does not translate into bread and

+butter.
 Land lying idle brings no income to the owners.
 It must

 be developed and put to productive use to generate income.